telerik/ajax-docs/controls/treelist/column/aggregates.md

 * Sum

-You can set the **Aggregate** property of a **bound column** to the function that youwant to be used in calculating the aggregated value.
-Then just set **ShowFooter="true"** in the **RadTreeList** declaration tostart showing aggregates.
-A footer will appear at the bottom of each level in the treelist showing the totals from theitems in this level.
+You can set the **Aggregate** property of a **bound column** to the function that you want to be used in calculating the aggregated value.
+Then just set **ShowFooter="true"** in the **RadTreeList** declaration to start showing aggregates.
+A footer will appear at the bottom of each level in the treelist showing the totals from the items in this level.

-You can also specify the **FooterAggregateFormatString** property of the treelist column in orderto format the text describing the total displayed in the footer.
+You can also specify the **FooterAggregateFormatString** property of the treelist column in order to format the text describing the total displayed in the footer.

 Here follows example treelist declaration using the above mentioned properties: